Tomius/oglwrap/README.md

 It is highly inspired by [oglplus](https://github.com/matus-chochlik/oglplus), has similar interface with oglplus (though there are several major differences), however the implementation is entirely different.
-It doesn't provide as much feature as oglplus does, but oglwrap's simplicity may actually count as an advantage.
+It doesn't provide as much feature as oglplus does, but oglwrap's simplicity may count as an advantage (easier to read, or to debug with it, has intellicense support etc...).

 Features:
 -------------